Challenges and Opportunities for Canada's Standard of Living

 Anil Arora

-Anil Arora is a CIGI board member, adjunct lecturer at Harvard Kennedy School and former chief statistician of Statistics Canada.
-As chief statistician, he led the modernization of Statistic Canada’s digital governance, technical and data infrastructure.
-He also co-authored and helped steer the Government of Canada’s data strategy.
+Anil Arora is a CIGI board member, adjunct lecturer at Harvard Kennedy School and former Chief Statistician of Canada where he led the modernization of Statistic Canada’s digital governance, technical and data infrastructure.
+He also co-authored and helped steer the

 About Discussants: